Kahitoz/Kahitoz/README.md

 # 💫 About Me:
+Currently learnning Django,
-I am currently learning Neural Networks, Machine Learning and Deep Learning in python<br>I have an experience of making android applications from the past two years.<br>I know web development and currently building my own personal portifolio and NU-Gatepass management app using react as the frontend.<br>I like to watch anime and learning how to make 3D models using blender in my free time.
+Neural Networks, Machine Learning and Deep Learning in python<br>I have an experience of making android applications from the past two years.<br>I know web development and currently building my own personal portifolio and NU-Gatepass management app using react as the frontend.<br>I like to watch anime and learning how to make 3D models using blender in my free time.

 ## 🌐 Socials: